biocatiit/website/content/scihi/2002_atp_synthase.rst

         hydrophobic residues in the monomer are arranged in a strip along the helix surface and assumed that this strip constitutes the dimer interface.
-Because the strip moves around the helix in a right-handed sense, the model for the dimer has a righthanded superhelical twist.
+Because the strip moves around the helix in a right-handed sense, the model for the dimer has a right handed superhelical twist.

         A parallel, two-stranded, right-handed coiled-coil has never